 To make the multi-colour glaze effect be sure to cool the cake completely on a rack.
 Then place the rack on top of a piece of greaseproof or waxed paper to protect your table or counter top.

 To make the multi-colour glaze effect, melt the chocolate in a double boiler and then drizzle over the cake.

 Allow the glaze to harden completely.
 Mix confectioner’s sugar with orange juice to make a drizzle-able glaze.
 Drizzle the 0range – or in this case pink – glaze over the cake.
 Again, allow the glaze to harden before serving.

-This cake is wonderful served with fruit or good vanilla ice cream or easy, homemade No Churn Blood Orange Ice Cream.
+This cake is wonderful served with fruit, good vanilla ice cream or easy, homemade No Churn Blood Orange Ice Cream.